GUIDE 2024

 But that doesn’t mean it’s easy to start as a freelance grant writer.
 There are a lot of proposal writers with extensive experience, so you need to be at the top of your game.
 Furthermore, as a freelancer, you manage your finances which is a day job on its own.

 Fortunately, it’s not impossible, and it can be rewarding to be your own boss.
-The article explains what proposal writing is and how to start as a freelancer.
+The article explains what proposal writing is and how to start as a professional writer or a freelancer.

 It might come as a surprise that most people don’t switch to freelancing because of money.
 Research shows that only about 7% do it for financial reasons and 40% for personal growth.